zephyris/tryptag/README.md

 This looks up in which tagging plate correspond to the most recent replicate of this tagging, and the url at which to find this data.
 It then downloads and decompresses the data to the `data_cache_path` directory.

 This will take a long time, to get image data for a single gene the data for an entire plate needs to be downloaded.
-This is typically ~20 Tb.
+This is typically ~10 to 20 Gb.

 ```
 tryptag.fetch_data("Tb927.7.1920", "n")